avila-a/Capstone-Project-ASDS/README.md

   + Non-strictly spatial data is aggregated by time and NUTS3 region in a SQL database on `create SQL db.Rmd`

-* Main analysis code, after downloading the data:
+### Main analysis code, after downloading the data:
   + First analysis were performed in `Analysis LEZ 2.Rmd` with multiple methodologies.
   + Final analysis with the Generalized Synthetic Control Method are coded in `Analysis Gsynth n3.Rmd`
   + Geospatial manipulation to construct a well defined control pool is in `Unparse UAR php.Rmd`,

-* Results
+### Results:
   + Images of results, robustness tests and diagnostics displayed on the main document are found in `images/prelim_results`
   + Other context images are simply on the `images/` folder.
   + Interactive maps are also available:
     - `policy_map.html` displays the data from The urbanaccessregulations.eu/ website and the `Green Zones` app.
     - `map_tr_and_controls_.html` Shows the treatment and control NUTS3 regions with their details and ids.

-* Extras not included in the main text:
+## Extras, not included in the main text:
-  + Unfinished code to gather air pollution data for almost all public available air quality stations in Europe is in `Pollution data`
+  + Unfinished code to gather air pollution data for almost all public available air quality stations in Europe is in `/Pollution data`
   + Multiple codes where the analysis is done with the MASC method from Mellace and Pasquini (2019).
 This was not included in the main results as the data for air pollution was too noisy.
 The code is not available here but feel free to contact me if interested.